makeitcloudy/makeitcloudy.github.io/_posts/2022-05-13-windows-preparation.md

 ### 2.0.2 run_initialsetup.ps1

 Run the code on target node in elevate powershell session.
-The function [Set-InitialConfiguration](https://raw.githubusercontent.com/makeitcloudy/HomeLab/feature/007_DesiredStateConfiguration/000_targetNode/InitialConfig.ps1) leads to the github code of *InitialConfig.ps1*, which contains the code performing the steps listed in paragraph 2.0.1.
+The *run_initialSetup.ps1* script contains function [Set-InitialConfiguration](https://raw.githubusercontent.com/makeitcloudy/HomeLab/feature/007_DesiredStateConfiguration/000_targetNode/InitialConfig.ps1) which leads to the github code of *InitialConfig.ps1*, it contains the code performing the steps listed in paragraph 2.0.1.

 ```powershell
 #Start-Process PowerShell_ISE -Verb RunAs